1j01/card-game-generator/README.md

 ### `renderCards({page, to, cardWidth, cardHeight, scale, debug}, callback)`

-Starts a renderer process with [nw.js][], and calls back when it exits.
+Starts a renderer process with [Electron][], and calls back when it exits.

 `page` should be a path to an `html` file which displays the cards.